haiku/website/content/blog/jt15s/2020-12-31_hello_from_the_haiku_promotion_team.md

 +++
 Hi there, I'm jt15s, a new Haiku community member!
 I've been following the project for a few years now since I stumbled upon an article about Haiku.

 If you read the title (which I'm assuming you did), you’re probably going, "wait, we have a promotion team now?"
 Well, yes, now we do.
 As an informal “team” of two (currently), we are super excited to share our plans to help promote Haiku and make more people aware of it.
+In fact, this is the *second* iteration of a promotion team for Haiku.
+Until 2010, there was an active promotions team.
+Unfortunately, those who were involved on the team are not active in the Haiku community anymore and hence promotion efforts have mostly been dormant - until now.

-## Who's in it?
+## Who's on the team?
-Me, as well as scott_puopolo18 as of now.
-We are also working with Haikunauts and BeSly, two Haiku-related resources.
+The team currently consists of scott_puopolo18 and I. We are also working with Haikunauts and BeSly, two Haiku-related resources.
 However, anyone who wishes to help is more than welcome to!
-Reach out to me (jt15s) [on the forums](https://discuss.haiku-os.org) if you are interested.
-If you don't have a forum account yet, create one - a forum account is free!
+Reach out to me (jt15s) [on the forums](https://discuss.haiku-os.org/u/jt15s) if you are interested.
 We are also looking for the following informal roles:
-* Video Editor - it would be good to have someone produce video content for Haiku.
+* Video Editor - we need someone to produce video content for Haiku.
 Videos wouldn’t need to be too complex: just something that looks simple yet professional and something less than 10 minutes long.
 * Presenter - we need someone who is a confident speaker and who can speak in front of a microphone/camera (preferably with a good mic/camera setup too) to be the voice (or maybe even face) of the Haiku videos we make, to give them a more “human touch”.
-* Graphic Designer - it would be nice if we had someone who was solely responsible for producing graphics for Haiku promotion.
+* Graphic Designer - we'd like to have someone (preferably a professional or an artist who is willing to volunteer) who is solely responsible for producing graphics for Haiku promotion.
 Graphics should be uploaded to both the website and Haiku Artwork repository using Github, but I’m more than happy to help teach people how to do that.
 * Live Stream Technician - we are considering doing live streams, but we will need someone with technical knowledge of live-streaming who can help facilitate this.
-* Events Coordinator - it would be good to have someone search for events which Haiku could take part in (i.e. FOSS conferences) and help organise Haiku’s participation in these events.
+* Social Media Maintainer - our social media accounts need someone to post updates, maintain profile information and answer any queries and respond to any comments people post on any of our social media accounts.
+More than one person could take up this role (i.e. one person managing Haiku's account on one social media platform).

 ## Our promotional strategy
 As the promotion team, we want to make sure people know about Haiku.
 One of the biggest problems facing the project is that we are more obscure than other FOSS projects.
 This means it's harder to get new contributors, whether this is developers, documentation writers or just volunteers in general.
 Hence we aim to attract more attention towards Haiku, and in turn, new users and volunteers.